 Despite these phone charging devices, we recommend having a battery-powered radio in your emergency kit, so you can stay up-to-date on the status of a winter storm should your electronic devices be unavailable.

 Heating your home

 If you must heat your home during a power outage, be very cautious.
 While there are a few devices you can use such as wood-burning stoves and space heaters, you must follow the safety instructions closely.

 Never refuel heaters indoors or when hot.
 If you choose to use a backup generator, you should never run the generator indoors, including inside garages, as generator exhaust contains high levels of carbon monoxide.
-We advise you to have a battery powered carbon monoxide detector in your home and review the Government of Canada’s information on how to safely heat your home during an outage.
+We advise you to have a battery powered carbon monoxide detector in your home.

 As part of your emergency preparation, we also recommend contacting your BrokerLink broker to ensure you are familiar with the coverage your home and auto insurance policies provide should you be faced with a winter storm.
 Taking a few proactive measures during the winter storm season can pay off.